RapidSoftwareSolutions/Marketplace-Plaid-Package/README.md

 | accessToken| String     | A rotatable API token unique to a single Item.

 ## Plaid.updateAccessTokenVersion
-Calling this endpoint does not revoke the legacy API accessToken.
-You can still use the legacy accessToken in the legacy API environment to retrieve data.
+Calling this endpoint does not revoke the legacy API access_token.
+You can still use the legacy access_token in the legacy API environment to retrieve data.

 | Field         | Type       | Description
 |---------------|------------|----------